Globski/AirBnB_clone_v2/README.md

 - Integrate storage engines with the main application.
 - Test the application in different environments (dev and test).
 - Write SQL scripts for various database operations.
+___
+- Develop a web application using Flask, Set up routing, handling variables in routes, and rendering templates.
+- Create and use templates with Jinja2 for rendering HTML with dynamic content.
+- Define routes in Flask to handle incoming requests and direct them to appropriate view functions.
+- Implement various HTTP methods (GET, POST, etc.) to interact with users and manage data.
+- Use templates to generate dynamic HTML content based on data passed from Flask routes.
+- Connect Flask application to a MySQL database to manage and store data.
+- Implement SQLAlchemy to interact with the database, perform CRUD (Create, Read, Update, Delete) operations, and manage database models.

 ### Learning Objectives
 By the end of this project, you should be able to:
-1. Implement unit testing in a large project.
+- Implement unit testing in a large project.
-2. Use *args and **kwargs effectively.
+- Use *args and **kwargs effectively.
-3. Handle named arguments in a function.
+- Handle named arguments in a function.
-4. Create a MySQL database and user with privileges.
+- Create a MySQL database and user with privileges.
-5. Understand ORM and map Python classes to MySQL tables.
+- Understand ORM and map Python classes to MySQL tables.
-6. Handle multiple storage engines with the same codebase.
+- Handle multiple storage engines with the same codebase.
-7. Use environment variables in Python.
+- Use environment variables in Python.
+___
+- Understanding Flask and how to build web applications with it.
+- Learning how to integrate Flask with SQLAlchemy for database operations.
+- Implementing web frameworks and deploying applications.
+- Writing tests and setting up CI/CD pipelines.
+- What is a Web Framework
+- How to build a web framework with Flask
+- How to define routes in Flask
+- What is a route
+- How to handle variables in a route
+- What is a template
+- How to create a HTML response in Flask by using a template
+- How to create a dynamic template (loops, conditions…)
+- How to display in HTML data from a MySQL database

+## Environment
+- **Interpreter/Compiler:** Ubuntu 20.04 LTS
+- **Python**: Version 3.8.5
+- **Flask**: Version 2.x
+- **SQLAlchemy**: Version 1.x

-### Requirements
+## Requirements
 #### Python Scripts
-- **Interpreter/Compiler:** Ubuntu 20.04 LTS, Python 3.8.5
 -  **File Structure:** files must end with a new line
 - **Code Style:** pycodestyle 2.8.*
 - **Testing:** unittest module, tests organized in `tests` folder, executable via `python3 -m unittest discover tests`